diffkemp/diffkemp/README.md

 Currently, these sysctl option groups are supported: `kernel.*`, `vm.*`, `fs.*`, `net.core.*`, `net.ipv4.conf.*`.

-## Important implementation details

-The core of DiffKemp is the *SimpLL* component, written in C++ for performance reasons.
-The user inputs and comparison results are handled by Python for simplicity.
-SimpLL performs several important steps:

-- Simplification of the compared programs by applying multiple code transformations such as dead code elimination, indirect calls abstraction, etc.
-- Debug info parsing to collect information important for the comparison.
-  DiffKemp needs the analysed project to be built with debugging information in order to work properly.
-- The comparison itself is mostly done instruction-by-instruction.
-In addition, DiffKemp handles semantics-preserving changes that adhere to one of the built-in patterns.
-Additional patterns can be specified manually and passed to the `compare` command.
-- See publications on the bottom of this page for futher information on DiffKemp internals.
+## How does it work?

+The main focus of DiffKemp is high scalability, such that it can be applied to large-scale projects containing a lot of code.
+To achieve that, the analysed functions are first compiled into LLVM IR, then several code transformations are applied, and finally the comparison itself is performed.

+Wherever possible, DiffKemp tries to compare instruction-by-instruction (at the level of LLVM IR) which is typically sufficient for most of the code.
+When not sufficient, DiffKemp tries to apply one of the built-in or user-supplied *semantics-preserving patterns*.
+If no pattern can be applied, the relevant diffs are reported to the user.

 ## Development